• Home

 3. Denial-of-Service Attacks

-Denial-of-service-attacks-1 There’s a variety of DoS and DDoS (Distributed Denial of Service) attacks.
+Denial-of-service-attacks-1 There are various DoS and DDoS (Distributed Denial of Service) attacks.
 Don’t be misled by the fun-sounding names.
 These attacks will have devastating consequences on your business.
 The most common are teardrop attack, smurf attack, TCP SYN flood attack, ping-of-death, and botnets.
-DoS & DDos attacks hurt businesses by flooding target web servers with requests – stopping your regular users connecting.
+DoS & DDoS attacks hurt businesses by flooding target web servers with requests, stopping your regular users from connecting.
 This means website downtime, disappointed customers, reputation damage and can even result in data losses & compensation payouts.

-• If you don’t have “always-on” DoS protection, make sure you do have protocols in place to help you stop an attack, or at least minimise the impact.
+• If you don’t have “always-on” DoS protection, ensure you have protocols to help you stop an attack or minimise the impact.

-• It is not enough to hope that your firewalls and ISP are able to stop the heavy loads that attackers use today.
+• It's minimising enough to hope that your firewalls and ISP can stop the heavy loads that attackers use today.
 There are three main options to consider for DoS protection:

-• On-premise protection to identify, filter, detect and protect your network.
+• On-premise protection identifies, filters, detects, and protects your network.

-• Cloud-based counteraction to deflect, absorb, reroute and scrub.
+• Cloud-based counteraction is used to deflect, absorb, reroute, and scrub.

 • Hybrid solution (combining on-prem and cloud DoS protection).